Udayan Thakker: Works

 Ekavan, his first anthology of poems, was published in 1987, followed by Sellara (2003) and Udayan Thakker Na Chuntela Kavyo (2012).
 His poems have been translated into Japanese and English language and been published as a book.

 His works in children's literature include En Milake Ten Milake Chhoo, Tak Dhina Dhin and Haak Chhi Hippo.

 Recognition

 His poetry collection Ekavan (1987) was awarded by Jayant Pathak Poetry Award of 1987-88 and also prescribed as a textbook by SNDT Women's University.
 He won Ushnas Prize (2002–03) for his book Sellara (2003).
 He is a recipient of Harindra Dave Memorial Award and Best Book Prize of 2003 instituted by Gujarat Sahitya Akademi.
 In 2019, he received the Kalapi Award given by Indian National Theatre.
+He received the 2023 Narsinh Mehta Award.

 Personal life

 He married Rajul in 1984 and they have two daughters, Richa and Garima.